chocolatey/choco-wiki/Installation-Licensed.md

 Installing a licensed edition requires two parts

 * The properly placed license file
-* Installing/upgrading the licensed code.
+* Installing/upgrading the licensed package - Chocolatey Licensed Extension (`chocolatey.extension`)

-When you have performed all parts correctly, running `choco` will produce a message like `Chocolatey v0.10.3 Professional` / `Chocolatey v0.10.3 Business`
+When you have performed all parts correctly, running `choco` will produce a message like one of the following:

+* `Chocolatey v0.10.7 Professional`
+* `Chocolatey v0.10.7 Business`

+If you do not see the edition next to the name and version, you need to check over your installation procedure again to ensure you've completed it properly.
+See below.

 ## See It In Action
 Here's the whole process for installing your license and installing the licensed code.